wabi69sabi/fly-away/README.md

 In order to run this application you need a working ruby version of ruby 2.3.1 or above.
 Additionally:
 - bundler version 1.16.1 or higher
-- A working Google maps API key (I could provide one via email if absolutely necessary)
+- A working Google maps API key

 ### Installation